The Junia Project

 grieving woman title with tree lights

-I remember that Christmas when what I wanted most in the whole world was to be having a baby.
+I remember a Christmas when what I wanted most in the whole world was to be having a baby.
+We had been hoping to have children for a while, and in November we got the news that conceiving on our own might not be possible.
+I was devastated.

-We had been hoping to have children for a while, but after some tests we were waiting for an appointment with fertility specialists.
-It was November when we got the news that conceiving on our own might not be possible, and I was devastated.
 As Christmas got closer, the last thing I wanted to hear about was pregnancy and babies – and here we were entering a season where a story involving those exact things was all around me.

 Every pregnant belly made me jealous.